LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/pushnotifications.md

 Important:
 </div>

-**The proprietary SDK notification is only for the displaying purposes, interacting with it will launch the Application, but won't navigate to the Conversation Window/ViewController, for a fully interactive notification host app needs to provide the implementation.**
+**The proprietary SDK notification is only for display purposes, interacting with it will launch the Application, but won't navigate to the Conversation Window/ViewController, for a fully interactive notification host app needs to provide the implementation.**

 ### Configuring Push Notifications